tjoskar/react-fp-workshop/readme.md

 Exercise: Implement the logic for the search in `search.epic.ts`

 Criteria:
-- Make sure to not search if the the search term is less than 3 character. (*tips: filter*)
+- Make sure to not search if the search term is less than 3 characters. (*tips: filter*)
 - Wait for 500ms before making the search (*tips: debounceTime*)
 - Cancel the ongoing ajax request if the user wants to make a new one (*tips: switchMap*).
-You can check in the dev tools to see if the ajax request is canceled or not.
+You can check in the dev tools to see if the ajax request is cancelled or not.

 *tips: Check in: [DebounceTime](https://www.learnrxjs.io/operators/filtering/debouncetime.html), [SwitchMap](https://www.learnrxjs.io/operators/transformation/switchmap.html), [MergeMap](https://www.learnrxjs.io/operators/transformation/mergemap.html), [Filter](https://www.learnrxjs.io/operators/filtering/filter.html), [Map](https://www.learnrxjs.io/operators/transformation/map.html), [MapTo](https://www.learnrxjs.io/operators/transformation/mapto.html)*

 ## Chapter 2 - No subscription

 If we unsubscribe for all shows, it is pretty empty on the first page.
-Create a new component and show that one when the user don't have subscribed to any series.
+Create a new component and show that one when the user doesn’t  have subscribed to any series.

 Use [recomposes branch](https://github.com/acdlite/recompose/blob/master/docs/API.md#branch) for this.
 You can take a look how it is done in `search-result.ts`

 ## Chapter 3 - Next episode

-Subscribe on a ongoing show.
+Subscribe on an ongoing show.
 Did you notice that "Next episode:" is always empty?

 Exercise: Calculate the next episode and print that one.
 Put the logic in `components/shows/show.ts` for simplicity.